Focusing on the Family: Pteroinae – Lionfish

 Often confused with the Dwarf Lionfish, the Zebra Lionfish’s pattern bars are more defined.

-When fanning its pectoral fins, as seen, image right, note that long filaments are absent, differentiating this species from other members of this family.
+When fanning its pectoral fins, as seen here in this image, note that long filaments are absent, differentiating this species from other members of this family.

 The Zebra Lionfish can grow up to 20cm in size and lives at depths ranging from 3m to 100m.